Automattic/jetpack/projects/plugins/wpcomsh/README.md

 We also hide the bulk plugins deactivation on the wp-admin/plugins page for all the plugins as it was not easily possible to do it only for the aforementioned plugins.

+### Hiding the Jetpack version number on wp-admin/plugins page

+That version is managed by the Atomic platform, so does not need to be displayed to site owners.
+They always run the latest version, which may be a version that is not yet released in the WordPress.org directory.

 ### Showing that a plugin is auto-managed

 We show a similar message to the update one under Akismet, Jetpack and VaultPress telling users that those plugins are auto-managed for them (an explanation why they can’t deactivate or edit them).